Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Google documents, spreadsheets and slideshows

 We are adding support for Google documents, spreadsheets and slideshows. [[#24628](https://github.com/Automattic/jetpack/pull/24628)].
-Please note these blocks are still in beta so testing them requires enabling JETPACK_BETA_BLOCKS constant in the site Settings.
+Please note these blocks are still in beta so testing them requires enabling JETPACK_BETA_BLOCKS constant in the site Settings on JN site or adding `define( 'JETPACK_BETA_BLOCKS', true );` to the wp-config.php file.
 To test, try the following:

 - On a Jetpack connected site create a new post.
 - Search for Google blocks and add each block to your post.
 - Populate the blocks with links to publicly available documents.
 - Try adding a link to a private document.
 You should see a warning.
 - Publish the post and view the front end.
 Documents should be available to users.

+### Post List

+We are adding support for Post List feature.
+This feature was previously available only to sites on WordPress.com. [[#25301](https://github.com/Automattic/jetpack/pull/25301)].

+- On a Jetpack connected site go to yoursite/wp-admin/admin.php?page=jetpack_modules
+- Enable the Post List module.
+- Go to your posts and pages list and see that the wp-admin view matches that of one available on WordPress.com.
+- Try adding a featured image to a post and see it shows up in wp-admin view and on WordPress.com.

 **Thank you for all your help!**